 Children do not need to be in car seats when traveling by these methods.
 The “L” is the elevated train in the city and some surrounding suburbs (it’s still called the “L” even if parts are subway trains and not elevated).
 The Metra is the commuter railroad that fans out into the suburbs via 11 different lines.

 Chicago has two major airports — Chicago O’Hare and Midway.
-They are about a similar distance to the city, so choose the one with the best airfare or that has your favorite airline flying there.
+They are a similar distance from the city, so choose the one with the best airfare or that has your favorite airline flying there.
 Midway is the smaller airport, but both airports have train service to downtown.

 Read Up Before visiting Chicago with Kids